 Adam and Eve are not just the first couple in the Bible, but serve as God’s model of partnership and marriage for humans to follow.
 Adam describes Eve as “bone of my bones and flesh of my flesh,” followed by the Torah’s proscription that a man shall leave his parents to join with his wife, so that they may become “one flesh.”

-These famous words are still quoted by numerous cultures around the world, as we continue to take the example of prioritizing one’s spouse and forming a union, both physically and emotionally, to take on the world together.
+These famous words from Genesis are still quoted by numerous cultures around the world, as we continue to take the example of prioritizing one’s spouse and forming a union, both physically and emotionally, to take on the world together.